mehrjaved/Data_Visualization/README.md

 ## Part 1: The Original Chart

-The chart I chose to redesign is the "Food Insecurity by Household Characteristics" chart included below: I chose this chart for a variety of reasons.
-Firstly, the data was publicly available and easily accesible.
-Secondly, I have some experience working in food policy, so this was not only a topic of interest, but also an opportunity for me to use my understanding of the potential audience to build a more purposeful visualization.
+The chart I chose to redesign is the "Food Insecurity by Household Characteristics" chart included below.
+I chose this chart for two reasons.
+First, the data was publicly available and easily accesible.
+Second, I have some experience working in food policy, so this was not only a topic of interest, but also an opportunity for me to use my understanding of the potential audience to build a more purposeful visualization.

 ![Original Chart Design](/Original_Design.png)